 The OAT test assesses the metabolites of the Citric Acid Cycle, which is the different steps that occur in the mitochondria to make ATP (energy).

-High levels of the organic acid markers indicate dysfunction in one or more of these steps in the production of ATP, and this can indicate the need for more nutrients such as the B vitamins, Co-enzyme Q10, lipoic acid, or D-ribose.
+High levels of the organic acid markers indicate dysfunction in one or more of these steps in the production of ATP, and this can indicate the need for more nutrients such as the B group vitamins, amino acids, Co-enzyme Q10, lipoic acid, or D-ribose.

 7 Ways to Support a Healthy Mitochondria